- Why seagrass isn't seaweed!

 In March 1992, the adjacent Mary River had flooded twice, carrying loads of silt into the sea.
 Following this event, a cyclone caused a suspension of the sediment.
 This extended period of clouded water, it is now assumed, killed the seagrasses by cutting out sunlight.
 Without food the dugongs disappeared.
 This event probably also led to a chain of disasters for numerous, less obvious, animals.

 As this experience showed, seagrasses are vulnerable.
 With or without human impact, they come and go seasonally but certain human activities put them at greater risk.
-Urban, industrial and agricultural runoff can have detrimental effects on seagrasses and the communities they support.
+Urban, industrial and particularly runoff related to agricultural and riparian land clearance, have detrimental effects on seagrasses and the communities they support.
+Reversing the changes in Hervey Bay will require a very large investment in managing the catchments of the Mary and Burrum Rivers.

-Repeated trawling and outboard motors may damage the meadows while destruction of mangroves may disrupt the supply of nutrients.
+Other factors that may damage seagrass meadows includeTrawling, outboard motors and mooring chains, while destruction of adjacent mangroves may disrupt the supply of nutrients.

 The removal of sandbanks can expose the plants to sediment-stirring waves and may cause the beds to drain and dry out at low tide.